 “It’s Turkish Hospitality”

-Now, I can vouch for the fact that most Turks are very hospitable and will treat you with great respect.
-But, in Istanbul, you’ll find this scam that takes that to another level and misuses it.
+Now, I can vouch that most Turks are very hospitable and will treat you with great respect.
+But in Istanbul, you’ll find a scam that takes it to another level and misuses it.

-You’ll meet someone, and they will want to speak to you, usually because they want you to help them with their English.
+You’ll meet someone who wants to speak with you, usually because they want you to help them with their English.
 They’ll tell you that chatting like this is all part of Turkish hospitality.

 You’ll have a friendly little chat, and everything will be great.
 But you don’t realize that you’re paying for the drinks they’re consuming.
 And often, the bar or restaurant is in on it, and you’re not getting away with not paying, no matter how much you complain.